 Timing: During the month-end closing procedure, once every month.

-Navigation: Asset Depreciation > Fixed Assets Transactions
+Step 1: First follow the Navigation: Asset Depreciation > Fixed Assets Transactions

-- Choose one or more subsidiaries under Subsidiary (or click the include a children check box for all subs).
+Step 3: Choose one or more subsidiaries under Subsidiary (or click include children check box for all subs).

-This method, in contrast to the others, will lead you immediately to the Transaction Status screen, where you can check how many transactions were handled.
-To view the journal entries that have been uploaded, go to Transactions > Financial > Make Journal Entries > List and choose the most recent entry (i.e. you can sort by latest Internal ID).
+In contrast to the others, this method will lead you immediately to the Transaction Status screen, where you can check how many transactions were handled.
+To view the journal entries that have been uploaded, go to Transactions > Financial > Make Journal Entries > List and choose the most recent entry (i.e., you can sort by latest Internal ID.

 By going to Fixed Assets > Lists > Assets and choosing the Asset in issue, you can also confirm the depreciation related to a specific fixed asset by looking at the depreciation record made to the FAM-Asset Record.
-By looking at the Depreciation History tab, you can see the amortization entries that have been posted.
+You can see the amortization entries posted by looking at the Depreciation History tab.

 Steps for Asset Revaluation:

-- Enter a write-down percentage or amount, and/or change the residual value, lifetime, and depreciation method.
+Step 3: Enter a write-down percentage or amount and/or change the residual value, lifetime, and depreciation method.

-By looking at the write-down entry made to the FAM- Asset Record and choosing the relevant Asset under Fixed Assets > Lists > Assets, you may confirm the amount.
-By looking at the Depreciation History tab, you can see the journal item that was published.
+You may confirm the amount by looking at the write-down entry made to the FAM- Asset Record and choosing the relevant Asset under Fixed Assets > Lists > Assets.
+By looking at the Depreciation History tab, you can see the published journal item.

 4. Lease Management

-Both financial and operational leases are tracked by NetSuite Fixed Asset Management.
-Based on the monthly lease payments, interest rate, and lease duration, the lease values are automatically determined.
-Time will be saved during month-end closure by using the Record Lease Interest tool to automatically create interest cost journal entries for all leases.
+- Time will be saved during month-end closure using the Record Lease Interest tool to create interest cost journal entries for all leases automatically.

 Steps for Lease Management:

-You can conduct lease management whenever necessary.
+Step 1: You can conduct lease management whenever necessary.
 For navigation, first, select o

-- If you are selling the item, you can create an invoice for the customer by entering the appropriate information in the "Sale Item," "Customer," and "Sales Amount" boxes.
+Step 3: If you are selling the item, you can create an invoice for the customer by entering the appropriate information in the "Sale Items," "Customer," and "Sales Amount" boxes.

-- Fill out the "Disposal Date" and "Disposal Type" fields (i.e. Sale or Write-off).
+Step 5: Fill out the "Disposal Date" and "Disposal Type" fields (i.e., Sale or Write-off).

-Note: If an asset record has various quantities, you can write off or sell a piece of it by entering the different quantities in the "Quantity Disposed" box.
+Note: If an asset record has various quantities, you can write off or sell a piece by entering the different quantities in the "Quantity Disposed" box.
 When ready, click Dispose.

-When the disposal is finished, you will be brought to the Transaction Status screen.
+You will be brought to the Transaction Status screen when the disposal is finished.
 By going to Fixed Assets > Lists > Assets and choosing the disputed asset, you may check the amount by looking at the sale write-off item that has been added to the FAM - Asset Record.
-By looking at the Depreciation History tab, you can see the journal item that was published.
+By looking at the Depreciation History tab, you can see the published journal item.

 Go to Fixed Assets > Lists > Assets and pick the relevant Asset to examine the Disposal/Invoice that was submitted to the FAM - Asset Record.
 If you look at the Asset Sale/Disposal page, you may see the invoice that was sent.

-Advantages of Opting For NetSuite Fixed Asset Management
+Advantages of Opting For NetSuite Fixed Assets Management

-An effective solution that may optimize the way your business monitors fixed assets is NetSuite Fixed Asset Management.
+An effective solution that may optimize the way your business monitors, fixed assets is NetSuite Fixed Assets Management.
 With years of expertise deploying the Fixed Asset module for our clients, the certified NetSuite implementation partners at VNMT are eager to assist you.
 Contact our NetSuite team right away to get started.